amindeed/Gmail-AutoResponder/worklog.md

 # Work Log

+## 2021-03-18

+An entirely revised README, along with an App architecture diagram and some minor code modifications.

 ## 2021-03-16

 - Further refactoring and modularization of Apps Script code; Core app is now pretty stable (as far as I can tell). **Key updates:**